AdaneNT/AI-Video-Clipping-/README.md

  ```

 ## Dataset
-The dataset used for training the models consists of a collection of news videos (commonly named as POWERs or raw footage) from the **TV2 News** collection.
+**Newsroom dataset**:The dataset used for training the models consists of a collection of news videos (commonly named as POWERs or raw footage) from the TV2 news collection.
 The files are preprocessed and structured in h5py format, containing video features, segmentations, and other relevant information.
 These files are stored in the `data` folder and include essential information for video clipping and summary generation.
+**Public Datasets**: TVSum and SumMe for direct comparison with stateof-the-art (SOTA) methods.
+TVSum dataset comprises 50 videos, each typically ranging from 1 to 5 minutes in
+duration.
+The dataset includes various genres, such as news and documentary.
+SumMe dataset consists of 25 videos, with durations ranging from 1 to 6 minutes.

 ## How to Train
-This work is ongoing, and we train the model using a single split of the dataset.
+ We train the model using 5 splits of the dataset.
 You can train the model by running the following command:

 ```bash
 python train.py  /path/to/dataset